Inferis/Inferis.github.io/content/posts/2015-09-25-xcodeghost-verify-your-xcode.md

 exit 1
 ```

-Should be pretty obvious.
-There's one thing to point out: the `spctl` command outputs it's assessment on *stderr* so we need to pipe that output to *stdout* so that the backtick invocation can grab it.
+This should be pretty obvious.
+There's one thing to point out: the `spctl` command outputs it's assessment on *stderr* so we need to pipe that output to *stdout* for the backtick invocation to be able to grab it.
 You do this by adding `2>&1` to your command invocation (standard error = file number 2, standard output = file number 1).
-If you don't do this, the script fails even though the command finds no error.
+If you don't do this, the script fails even though the command finds no problem.

 We added this script to a git repo, set up a jenkins job with that repo and had it run periodically: